 Switzerland has also concluded agreements with 13 countries outside the EU to enable young people from these countries to gain work experience in Swiss companies.
 The countries concerned are: Argentina, Australia, Canada, Chile, Japan, Monaco, New Zealand, the Philippines, Russia, South Africa, Tunisia, Ukraine and the United States.
 Permits are issued for a maximum of 18 months.

 Schools that award the Swiss school leaving certificate (or Swiss Baccalaureate) are called Gymnasium, collège or lycée, depending on the canton.
 They generally last four years and enable young people to deepen their knowledge in a broad range of academic subjects.
 Admission requirements vary from canton to canton, usually a high average mark at school or an entrance exam is required.

 Those that graduate after successfully taking the Swiss Baccalaureate have access to all universities in Switzerland and some programmes at Universities of Teacher Education.

 Specialised schools prepare for tertiary-level professional education in occupational fields such as healthcare, social work, communication and information, design, and the arts.
 They differ from apprenticeships and senior high schools in that they offer a middle way: school-based preparation for tertiary-level professional education.

 These schools last three years.
 Pupils can also stay on an extra year and take the specialised school leaving certificate (Specialised Baccalaureate), which gives them access to studies in their occupational field at Universities of Applied Sciences or in the case of educational sciences, to the pre-school and primary school teacher programme at Universities of Teacher Education.

-Students who are not ready to begin an apprenticeship or go to a senior high school when they finish lower secondary level have the option to do a 10th school year, a pre-apprenticeship or attend a school that prepares young people for enrolment in VET.
+Students who are not ready to begin an apprenticeship or go to a senior high school after the finishing compulsory school have the option to do a 10th school year, a pre-apprenticeship or attend a school that prepares young people for enrolment in VET.